Osmosis across a semi-permeable membrane

 Now let's analyse what's happening.
 Here are some important characteristics of such a system:

-• There are two compartments, left and right, separated by a membrane.
+- There are two compartments, left and right intracellular and extracellular, separated by a membrane phospholipid bilayer.

-• This membrane is completely permeable to water, but NOT permeable at all to solute
+- This membrane is completely permeable to water, but NOT permeable at all to solute sodium

 Because of these characteristics:

-• Whenever there is a difference in osmolality between the two compartments, osmolality cannot equalise via moving of solute molecules.
-Instead, it equalises by water rushing in from the side with relatively less solute (more water) to the side with relatively more solute (less water) until osmolality is the same in both compartments.
-This is what is happening in response to you changing the solute level in either compartment.
+- Whenever there is a difference in osmolality between the two compartments, osmolality cannot equalise via moving of solute sodium molecules.
+Instead, it equalises by water rushing in from the side with relatively less solute sodium (more water) to the side with relatively more solute sodium (less water) until osmolality is the same in both compartments.
+This is what is happening in response to you changing the solute sodium level in either compartment.

-• A result of this behaviour is that the total volume of each side of the beaker is mainly determined by the amount of solute that side has.
-The side with more solute always has more water.
-This is because the system will always be adjusting to make the osmolality of the two compartments the same.
-You can confirm this by seeing that the amount of space any molecule has to move around is always roughly the same on both sides no matter what you do.
+- A result of this behaviour is that the total volume of each side of the beaker fluid compartment is mainly determined by the amount of solute sodium that side compartment has.
+The side fluid compartment with more solute sodium always has more water.
+This is because the system body will always be adjusting to make the osmolality of the two compartments the same.
+You can confirm this by seeing that the amount of space any molecule has to move around is always roughly the same on both sides in both compartments no matter what you do.

-• More specifically, the volume on each side is determined by:
+More specifically, the volume on each side in each compartment is determined by:

-1. the total amount of water in the beaker
+- the total amount of water in the beaker body

-2. the ratio of solute molecules on one side to the other
+- the ratio of solute sodium molecules on one side in one compartment to the other

-• If plain water is added to one compartment, then it will have some effect in increasing the water level of that compartment, but only because water is being added to the whole system.
-The system will once again adjust so that the total water is shared between compartments in a ratio corresponding to the amount of solute in each compartment.
+- If plain water is added to one compartment, then it will have some effect in increasing the water level of that compartment, but only because water is being added to the whole system body.
+The system body will once again adjust so that the total water is shared between compartments in a ratio corresponding to the amount of solute sodium in each compartment.
 The overall effect is that any water added is always shared in this ratio.

-• So it is not possible to increase the volume of any specific compartment simply by adding water.
-If water is added to the side with more solute molecules already, then more of it will stay there, but if water is added to the side with less solute already, most of it will move to the other side.
+- So it is not possible to increase the volume of any specific compartment simply by adding water.
+If water is added to the side compartment with more solute sodium molecules already, then more of it will stay there, but if water is added to the side with less solute sodium already, most of it will move to the other side compartment.

 Try this out with the following:

-2. Add lots of solute to the left side and remove lots of solute from the right side, using the sliders at the top.
+- Add lots of solute sodium to the left side and remove lots of solute sodium from the right side, using the sliders at the top.

 You should have noticed that no matter which side you add water to, it will end up increasing the volume of the left side.
-The reason is that this is the side with more solute.
+The reason is that this is the side with more solute sodium.

 The body is very similar: